Hadley Husisian Explained

 Career

 Hadley Husisian began fencing at the age of ten, inspired by a character on the TV show "iCarly" who participated in the sport.[5]
 This portrayal sparked her interest in fencing, leading her to pursue it more seriously, getting involved with fencing clubs in the DMV area.[6]
-With support from her parents, Husisian dedicated significant time to training, often up to 30 hours each week.
+At this time, Husisian trained about 30 hours a week.
 Coached by Guillermo Madrigal, she had success in the cadet division (under-17), winning three national gold medals and a silver.
 These achievements helped her secure a spot on the U.S. Junior National Team.[7]
 She became the Junior Women's Épée World Champion in 2022, marking her as the first American to win this title since 2008.[8]

 Personal life